lc700x/desktop2stereo/readme.md

 27. **Inference Optimizer** (Windows/Ubuntu Only)
     These optimizers can typically increase the output FPS by `30%~50%`.
 However, not all models support **Inference Optimizer**, if the optimization fails, the inference process will fall back to PyTorch.
     **NVIDIA GPUs**:
-    - **torch.compile** (Windows Only): it leverages Triton under the hood to generate optimized kernels automatically, and provides slight to moderate speedups by fusing operations and reducing overhead.
+    - **torch.compile**: it leverages Triton under the hood to generate optimized kernels automatically, and provides slight to moderate speedups by fusing operations and reducing overhead.
-    - **TensorRT** (Windows/Ubuntu): it is NVIDIA’s high-performance deep learning inference SDK.
+    - **TensorRT**: it is NVIDIA’s high-performance deep learning inference SDK.
 It optimizes trained models for deployment, especially on NVIDIA GPUs, and it provides significant speedups and high inference efficiency.

     **DirectML** (**AMD GPUs**, etc.):
-    - **Unlock Threads (Legacy Streamer)**: (Windows/Ubuntu) unlock the multithreads for **Legacy Streamer** mode.
+    - **Unlock Threads (Legacy Streamer)**: unlock the multithreads for **Legacy Streamer** mode.
 > [!Warning]
 > **Unlock Threads (Legacy Streamer)** sometimes fails with `UTF-8 error` under Python3.11 due to the limitations of [torch-directml](https://github.com/microsoft/DirectML?tab=readme-ov-file#pytorch-with-DirectML) libraries.
 You may try stop and run multiple times for a successful streaming process.
 ## References